learning-zone/python-basics/README.md

 Hi

 Example:

 ```py
 myfunction = lambda x:x*x
 a = myfunction(10)
 print(a)
 ```

 Output: 100

-- Why can't lambda forms in Python contain statements?
+- Why can\'t lambda forms in Python contain statements?

 Lambdas evaluates at run time and these do not need statements Lambda is a anonymous function, which does not have a name and no fixed number of arguments.
 Represented by keyword lambda followed by statement.

 Ex:

 ```py
 add = lambda a,b: a+b
 add(2,3)
 ```

 output:
 `5`

 <div align="right">
     <b><a href="#">↥ back to top</a></b>
 </div>

 ## Q. How do you create your own package in Python?

 It overrides the any initialization from an inherited class and is called when the class is instantiated.

 We know that a package may contain sub-packages and modules.
 A module is nothing but Python code.
 To create a package of our own, we create a directory and create a file `__init__.py` in it.
 We leave it empty.
 Then, in that package, we create a module(s) with whatever code we want.
 For a detailed explanation with pictures, refer to Python Packages.

 ## Q. Explain the use "with" statement in python?